THAI GREEN CURRY CHICKEN

 I discovered this recipe when I was in Amsterdam with my boyfriend for New Years a few years ago.
-We got hungry late at night because of our jetlag and couldn’t agree on what we should eat.
+We became hungry late at night because of our jetlag and couldn’t agree on what we should eat.
 We were walking around for way too long and most restaurants were closed.
 We finally stumbled into a little Thai restaurant.
 It was pretty much just us in the restaurant and we had a wonderful meal.
-This recipe is an easy weeknight meal to make because most of the ingredients can be bought at the beginning of the week or left in the pantry for a while.
+This recipe is based on that serendipitous experience and is an easy weeknight meal to make because most of the ingredients can be bought at the beginning of the week or left in the pantry for a while.

 1 pound boneless, skinless chicken breasts

 2 tablespoons minced garlic